pxdro/HRManagement/README.md

 **HRManagement Application**

 This repository contains the HRManagement full-stack application implemented with ASP.NET Core 7 and Angular 16.
-It was developed as part of a technical assessment to demonstrate clean architecture, efficient data access, and client-side state management with NgRx.
+It was developed as part of a technical assessment to demonstrate clean architecture, efficient data access, and client-side state management.

 ---